MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Kubernetes/Docs/Tutorials/StatefulSetBasics/README.md

 $: kubectl rollout status sts/web
 ```

-A staged update keeps all Pods in the StatefulSet at the current version while allowing mutations to the .spec.template.
+A staged update keeps all `Pod`s in the `StatefulSet` at the current version while allowing mutations to the .spec.template.

 ```
 $: kubectl patch statefulset web -p '{"spec":{"updateStrategy":{"type":"RollingUpdate","rollingUpdate":{"partition":3}}}}'
 $: kubectl patch statefulset web --type='json' -p='[{"op": "replace", "path": "/spec/template/spec/containers/0/image", "value":"k8s.gcr.io/nginx-slim:0.7"}]'
 ```

-A StatefulSet Pod in staged update mode is updated only if its ordinal number is greater then the rollingUpdate.partition number.
+A `StatefulSet` `Pod` in staged update mode is updated only if its ordinal number is greater then the rollingUpdate.partition number.
 This is called a canary update.

 ```